donaldRwilliams/BGGM/README.md

 on model comparison with the Bayes factor (Jeffreys 1961; Kass and Raftery 1995).

+## What is a Gaussian Graphical Model ?

+A Gaussian graphical model captures conditional (in)dependencies among a set of variables.
+These are pairwise relations (partial correlations) controlling for the effects of all other variables in the model.

+### Applications

+The Gaussian graphical model is used across the sciences, including (but not limited to) economics (Millington and Niranjan 2020), climate science (Zerenner et al. 2014), genetics (Chu et al. 2009), and psychology (Rodriguez et al. 2020).

 ## Installation

 To install the latest release version (`2.0.0`) from CRAN use